Overview

 Schema Creation Process

-Send Reach example JSON objects of your customer, transaction, and other important business records as they exist in your system.- Customer Example
+Use example JSON objects of your customer, transaction, and other important business records as they exist in your system as the basis for the schemas you’ll define.
+Don’t reshape your data to fit ours — the schema describes your structure as-is.- Customer Example

 - Transaction Example